- Home

 - Employers who show strong interest receive additional check-ins to discuss candidate resumes, hiring steps, and Department of Labor documentation.

 - Ongoing employer engagement is maintained through email, phone calls, and site visits.
-No standardized CRM system is currently in place for tracking communication.
+A CRM system (Salesforce) is used to track follow-ups.

 This content is based on interviews or email correspondence with Besa Sadiku in 2024.
-This draft content has NOT yet been signed off by the organization.
+This content was approved by the organization in March 2025.

 Illinois Division of Rehabilitative Services